thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Failure:**
   * If unexpected error occurs during message processing.

-This node functions similarly to the Customer attributes node.
-The key difference is that this node retrieves attributes or latest telemetry from the Tenant, while the Customer attributes node retrieves them from the Customer.
-For a usage example, please refer to the [Customer attributes node](/docs/user-guide/rule-engine-2-0/enrichment-nodes/#customer-attributes).
+This node functions similarly to the customer attributes node.
+The key difference is that this node fetches attributes or latest telemetry from the tenant, while the customer attributes node fetches them from the customer.
+For a usage example, please refer to the [customer attributes node](/docs/user-guide/rule-engine-2-0/enrichment-nodes/#customer-attributes).

 ## originator telemetry

 Adds message originator's time series data, found using configured **Fetch interval** and **Fetch strategy**, into message metadata.

 **Configuration: general**
- - **Time series keys** - a list of time series keys to fetch from the originator's time series data.
-Supports [templatization](/docs/{{docsPrefix}}user-guide/templatization/).
+ - **Time series keys** - list of time series keys that will be used to fetch originator's time series data.
+   > **Note:** All input keys support [templatization](/docs/{{docsPrefix}}user-guide/templatization/).

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-telemetry-time-series-keys.png)

-**Configuration: fetch interval**
+**Configuration: Fetch interval**

 Fetch interval is the time period for which time series data will be fetched.
 The fetch interval can be configured in one of two ways: